Scottish Coins & Tokens

 Lessen collection

-WSC-9008: James II Scottish
+WSC-9008: James II Scottish Hammered

-Hammered Silver Stuart Groat.
-Circulated at six pence.
+Silver Stuart Groat.
+Circulated at

 Provenance: